Nirmala Sitharaman To Attend Bankers' Conclave In Nagaland On Tuesday

-Union Finance Minister Nirmala Sitharaman is scheduled to attend a bankers’ conclave here on Tuesday, and visit a state-run higher secondary school to interact with students, officials said.
+Union Finance Minister Nirmala Sitharaman is scheduled to attend a bankers’ conclave in Nagaland on Tuesday, and visit a state-run higher secondary school to interact with students, officials said.

 Sitharaman, who is on a three-day tour of the northeastern state, is also slated to visit the remote Mon district on Tuesday morning to inaugurate the branch of a private bank.